riezaekatomara/fgo24-traffic-light/README.md

 ---

-Made with ❤️ as part of FGO24 (Fresh Graduate Open 2024)
+Made with ❤️ as part of FGO24 (Kodacademy)